ekke-rs/ekke_core/README.md

 # TODO

 - http server
-  - which one? actix-web for now...
-Already actor system, fast, async and probably it's secure enough.
+  - which one? actix-web for now...  fast, async and probably it's secure enough.
 Should be reaudited though.
 Fuzz-tested.
-  - use websockets?
+  - use websockets? disposition: yes

 - configuration?
-- secure ipc
+- only bind to one socket for all peer apps? peer authentication?
 - warn unused crates doesn't work
 - panic logging does not work
 - read about lifetimes!